function61/ubackup/README.md

                  +-----------------------------------+
 ```

-`BACKUP_COMMAND` is an ENV variable that contains the command used to take a backup of
+`BACKUP_COMMAND` is a container's ENV variable (specified during
+`$ docker run -e "BACKUP_COMMAND=..."` for example) that contains the command used to take
-the important state inside the container.
+a backup of the important state inside the container.

 If you need to backup a single file inside a container, use: `BACKUP_COMMAND=cat /yourfile.db`